How to run your first meeting with your staff as a new manager

-So how, exactly, do you do that?
-How do you ensure your introductory meeting with your new team goes off without a hitch, and sets you and your team up for success moving forward?
+So how exactly do you do that?
+How do you ensure your introductory meeting with your new team goes off without a hitch and sets you and your people up for success moving forward?

 How to prepare for your first staff meeting as a new manager

-A critical part of a successful first team meeting as a new manager is making sure you’re prepared.
-There are a few things you’ll definitely want to do ahead of time to ensure that your first staff meeting is a success.
+A critical part of a successful meeting as a new manager is making sure you're well prepared.
+There are a few things you'll definitely want to do ahead of time to ensure that your first staff meeting is a success and that your new team has the opportunity to get excited about working with you.

-You can’t say a meeting is successful if you don’t know what you’re trying to accomplish at said meeting.
-This is why you want to set meeting goals for one-on-ones as well as your team meetings.
-Before your first meeting as a new manager, think about your meeting goals, whether that’s breaking the ice with your new team or talking through your first project.
+You can't say a meeting is successful if you don't know what you're trying to accomplish with it.
+This is why you want to set meeting goals for one-on-ones as well as team meetings.
+Before your first meeting as a new manager, think about your meeting goals, whether that's breaking the ice with your new team, or talking through your first project.

 Outline important topics to cover